CROCIATOFAF/rsschool-cv/cv.md

 ---

-## Code Examples :floppy_disk:
+## Code Examples
 Check out my projects on GitHub: [github.com/crociatofaf](https://github.com/crociatofaf)

 ---

 ## Experience
 8 months of working experience at a web studio, mainly working with the HTML/CSS/JS stack.
 Working currently as a freelance Software Developer.

 ---